hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 ## 2. Data Preparation

-We want to have the CSV file that stores the image and mask paths.
-In this project, file names of image and mask are same, then we only need to save `images` path and modify `data_root` of images and masks when we define a dataset.
+We want the CSV file that stores the image and mask paths.
+In this project, file names of images and masks are the same, and then we only need to save the `images` path and modify the `data_root` of images and masks when we define a dataset.

 | index | images                |
 | ----- | --------------------- |